torproject/torspec/proposals/335-middle-only-redux.md

 ## Generating votes

-When voting for a relay with the `MiddleOnly` flag, an authority should set all flags indicating that a relay is unusable for a particular purpose, and against all flags indicating that the relay is usable for a particular position.
+When voting for a relay with the `MiddleOnly` flag, an authority should vote _for_ all flags indicating that a relay is unusable for a particular purpose, and _against_ all flags indicating that the relay is usable for a particular position.

-These flags SHOULD be set in a vote whenever `MiddleOnly` is present, and only when the authority is configured to vote on the `BadExit` flag.
+Specifically, these flags SHOULD be set in a vote whenever `MiddleOnly` is present, and only when the authority is configured to vote on the `BadExit` flag.

   * `BadExit`

-These flags SHOULD be cleared in a vote whenever `MiddleOnly` is present.
+And these flags SHOULD be cleared in a vote whenever `MiddleOnly` is present.

   * `Exit`